Recommendations for designing and creating a monitoring system

 Performance considerations

 A complex and highly scalable application might generate huge volumes of data.
 The amount of data can cause performance issues depending on how verbose the tracing is at the application level.
-The telemetry solution must not act as bottleneck and must be scalable as the system expands.
+The telemetry solution must not act as a bottleneck and must be scalable as the system expands.

 Analysis

-After you collect data from various data sources, analyze it to assess the overall well-being of the system.
+After you collect data from various sources, analyze it to assess the overall well-being of the system.
 For this analysis, have a clear understanding of:

 • How to correlate the data captured in different metrics and log files.
 This correlation is important when you're tracking a sequence of events and can help you diagnose problems.